Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 - We need to make our events known to the organisers of the to the Newsletter der Kultur und Kreativwirtschaft. https://kreativwirtschaftszentren-heidelberg.de/news/

-- Setup a List of participating Vereine and Meetups
+- Setup a List of participating associations and Meetups

   - https://www.meetup.com/urban-innovation-stadt-neu-denken/events/305861334/
   - https://www.meetup.com/heidelbergpython/events/305500106